maxpetts/netify/readme.md

 ## Aim

-So the aim of this project is to provide all the functions that I feel are lacking in the Spotify mobile app.
+To enforce the social area of music that is missing in modern mobile based spotify.
 Will also give me some opportunity to see what you freaks listen to - hopefully.

+# Running

+App : Navigate into `yewapp` and run `trunk serve`.
+You may need to install trunk first with: `cargo install trunk`.

+The deno webserver will most likely be deprecated.

 ## Todo: